|Oncogenic Virus Epidemiology and Pathophysiology|

 |Director : GESSAIN Antoine (firstname.lastname@example.org)|

 Our group works on the human oncogenic retroviruses HTLV-1/HTLV-2 and on the human herpesvirus HHV-8 and their simian related counterparts.
-During the year 2004, we have continued ongoing projects and developed new studies on both the clinical, analytical and molecular epidemiology of these viruses and on the physiopathology of the tumoral (Kaposi's sarcoma, adult T cell leukemia and primary effusion lymphoma) and inflammatory associated diseases (tropical spastic paraparesis and myositis).
+During the year 2005, we have continued ongoing projects and developed new studies on both the clinical, analytical and molecular epidemiology of these viruses and on the physiopathology of the tumoral (Kaposi's sarcoma, adult T cell leukemia and primary effusion lymphoma) and inflammatory associated diseases (tropical spastic paraparesis and myositis).
 Furthermore, we have discovered a new human retrovirus : HTLV-3.

 The Unit of Epidemiology and Physiopathology of Oncogenic Viruses has developed the following projects.

 Epidemiology of the Human Herpesvirus 8 (HHV-8) and of the Human T Cell Leukemia Virus type 1 (HTLV-1) in endemic areas of French Guyana and Cameroon (Central Africa).
 These long term projects concern the intra-familial modes of transmission of these oncogenic viruses and the search for an host genetic susceptibility for acquiring such viruses.
 Other epidemiological studies regarding HTLV-1 and its associated diseases (Adult T cell leukemia and Tropical spastic paraparesis/HTLV-1 associated myelopathy) are also in progress in French Guyanese populations, especially in a large cohort of pregnant women.